Two-way string-matching algorithm: The algorithm

-The algorithm starts by critical factorization of the needle as the preprocessing step.
+The algorithm starts by computing a critical factorization of the needle n as the preprocessing step.
 This step produces the index (starting point) of the periodic right-half, and the period of this stretch.
 The suffix computation here follows the authors' formulation.
 It can alternatively be computed using the Duval's algorithm, which is simpler and still linear time but slower in practice.